rschmehl/vplot3d/README.md

 ### Configuration and import

-A set of baseline default parameters is read initially from the package configuration file `config/vplot3d.yaml`.
-Via environment variable `CONF_PATH`, a user can control the path from where the file `vplot3d.yaml` with superseding definitions is read.
-If `CONF_PATH` is not set, a file `vplot3d.yaml` in the current working directory is searched.
-When not located the file is ignored.

- - an `init_view` function, to initialize the 3D scenario and a certain perspective, programatically generated 3D vector diagrams
- - various constructors and utility functions to generate and manipulate 3D objects, and
- - diffenent `save_svg` and `save_svg_tex`
+As a first step, the folders for optional input data and user-specific configuration parameters are set.
+An example for input data are point sequences describing discretized 2D-shapes.
+If the environment variable `CONF_PATH` is set, `vplot3d` will read the file `vplot3d.yaml` from that folder, overruling the respective parameters set in the package configuration file `config/vplot3d.yaml`.
+If `CONF_PATH` is not set, `vplot3d` will try to read `vplot3d.yaml` from the current working directory.

 ```
 # Setting the folder location for shared data and local configuration file (vplot3d.yaml)
 dat_path = Path.cwd().parent / 'data'
 os.environ['CONF_PATH'] = str(dat_path)
-# Importing vplot3d
 from vplot3d.vplot3d import init_view, Point, Vector, save_svg_tex
 ```